Neustadt-Glewe

-Neustadt-Glewe (/de/) is a German town, in Mecklenburg-Western Pomerania, in the district of Ludwigslust-Parchim.
+Neustadt-Glewe (/de/) is a town in state of Mecklenburg-Western Pomerania, in the district of Ludwigslust-Parchim, Germany.

 History

 Neustadt-Glewe was mentioned for the first time in a document in 1248.

-Neustadt-Glewe was the site of a German-Nazi concentration camp (1944–1945) "KZ Neustadt-Glewe".
-Among its prisoners was Stanisława Rachwał, a Polish resistance fighter transferred from Auschwitz-Birkenau.
+Neustadt-Glewe was the site of a Nazi concentration camp (1944–1945) "KZ Neustadt-Glewe".
+Among its prisoners was Stanisława Rachwałowa, a Polish resistance fighter transferred from Auschwitz-Birkenau.

 Hans Axel Holm, a Swedish writer and journalist, documented life in Neustadt-Glewe in the late 1960s when it was part of the German Democratic Republic.
 In his book The Other Germans: Report From an East German Town, Holm documented various aspects of everyday life in the GDR, such as being an adult who worked at a VEB (industrial state-owned enterprise) or at an LPG (collective farm); being a child or teen going to school and participating in the FDJ (youth organization); being a soldier in the NVA (army); the GDR's relationship with the Soviets, including tensions within the Eastern Bloc and the threat of Soviet interventions; recreation; housing; socialist ideology and administration; the Nazi era and its consequences; interaction with West Germans, including the themes of who left the East, who stayed, and who came to the East; and other topics.
 LPG farming was big business in the Ludwigslust-Parchim region at the time, and the factories in the area included a large tannery (VEB Lederwerk "August Apfelbaum", which had formerly been a large plant of Adler and Oppenheimer), a hydraulic parts factory (for VEB Hydraulik Nord), and a factory for radio parts and telephone switchboard parts (for VEB Funkmechanik).